lahackers-2023/backend/README.md

-# Activating the virtual environment
+# Creating the virtual environment

 ## Windows
 ```